Chef Vikas Chawla

 MOSAIC: Any quick tips for busy families to pass on millet heritage to the next generation while keeping it fun and tasty?

 Chef Vikas: Simple tips make a big difference.
 Soak millet grains overnight before cooking for lighter, more digestible meals.
-If using ready-made flour, knead with hot water and let it rest.
-Once boiled, millets can be refrigerated and used for quick meals—add to milk, fruits, or nuts for a breakfast bowl, or toss with vegetables for pulao.
+If using ready-made flour, knead it with hot water and let it rest.
+Once boiled, millets can be refrigerated and used for quick meals- add to milk, fruits, or nuts for a breakfast bowl, or toss with vegetables for pulao.
 Hot puddings with jaggery, coconut milk, and nuts take just minutes.
-Having boiled millets ready unlocks endless quick, nutritious options.
+Keeping boiled millets ready unlocks endless quick, nutritious options.

 Chef Vikas: Sixty to seventy years ago, millets were a daily staple.
-The Green Revolution shifted us to wheat and rice at a great cost—soil depletion, water scarcity, and increased disease.
+The Green Revolution shifted us to wheat and rice at a great cost – soil depletion, water scarcity, and increased disease.
 Many chefs hesitate to promote millets, but I chose this path to heal myself and help others.
-Policymakers must support farmers as we transition.
-The claim that millets are too expensive is an excuse; tastes can change, and hundreds of healthy options exist.
-We must urgently replace at least one meal a day with millets to restore our health and environment.
+Policymakers must support farmers as we make this transition.
+The claim that millets are too expensive is an excuse – tastes can change, and there are hundreds of healthy options.
+We must urgently replace at least one meal a day with millets to restore both our health and the environment.

 MOSAIC: What’s one simple, actionable millet swap or tip you’d give our MOSAIC readers to foster everyday sustainability?

-Chef Vikas: Replace just one rice- or wheat-based meal a day with a millet meal—khichdi, roti, or pulao.
+Chef Vikas: Replace just one rice- or wheat-based meal a day with a millet meal – khichdi, roti, or pulao.
 You don’t need fancy recipes.
-Soak the millet overnight, cook it like rice, and enjoy it as you would any other staple.
-This habit saves water, eases pressure on soil, and supports better digestion and health.
-Sustainability isn’t a trend—it’s an urgent need to protect our future.
+Soak the millet overnight, cook it like rice and enjoy it as you would any other staple.
+This habit saves water, eases pressure on the soil, and supports better digestion and overall health.
+Sustainability isn’t a trend – it’s an urgent need to protect our future.
 One meal a day is a small step for us, but a giant leap for the planet.